Configuration Reference#

 See Storage Reference for the full storage API.

-# Plugin-specific settings (byllm splits model identity from call params)
+# byLLM settings (model identity split from call params)

 default_model = "gpt-4o"